 Desktop Central provides the flexibility to take control of the computer or just the user by shadowing the session.

-Desktop sharing supports all of the following OS versions:
+Desktop Central supports remote desktop connection management for the following OS versions:

 The free edition of Desktop Central offers remote desktop sharing for up to 25 desktops.

 Refer to the online help documentation for more details on desktop sharing.